 - Which is why the judge from the aforementioned Ace Attorney games is portrayed as such a moron.
 And why the localisations play up the Cloud Cuckoo Lander aspects of the Judge to make him endearing instead of merely being senile.
 Judges tend to be well-respected in the west, unless they're obviously corrupt.

 - Dick Cheney has achieved what many Americans can only imagine: he shot a lawyer in the face with a shotgun, then got the lawyer to apologize.
 And he still doesn't smile!

 - The (in)famous "Let's kill all the lawyers." line from Henry VI, Part 2.
 Sometimes mistaken for a subversion — (the line is spoken by a follower of the unsympathetic rebel) — but is in fact the punchline of an extended joke about the "perfect" society: free food, free clothes, free beer, and NO LAWYERS!

 - Followed by a more sober reflection on the evils of law without conscience:

 - Scribblenauts has this as an Easter Egg - in one later level, the player has to get a group of bad people into heaven.
 If the player uses the magnifying glass to idenitify which objects they are, they will find out that one of them is a lawyer.

 - The Ace Attorney series inverts this with prosecutors, who by and large care more about getting a guilty verdict and maintaining a perfect record than actually finding the guilty party.
+In "Justice for All", Phoenix considers all prosecutors to be this way without exception, and bitterly complains about how the prosecutors persist even though they know they're not in the right, making it more difficult for him to defend his clients.
 It helps that you play as the defense attorney, and your clients Except for Matt Engarde are always innocent.